kyrose/kemmer/recipes/White Sandwich Bread.md

 > - 3 tablespoons white sugar
 > - 1 ¼ teaspoons salt
 > - 1 teaspoon olive oil
-> - 1 tabkespoon milk
+> - 1 tablespoon milk

 ## Steps
 - [ ] Combine the warm water, yeast, and 1 tablespoon of sugar into a bowl and leave it for 10-15 minutes.